 RISK VERSUS REWARD

-What's the risk then in booking when ski operators are offering money-back guarantees?
+What was the risk then in booking when ski operators are offering money-back guarantees?
 Well, there is the very real risk that some companies - including airlines - may not weather this pandemic storm and, if forced to carry out their promise of refunds, could disappear into a whiteout, along with your ski holiday money (so always check your holiday is ABTA or ATOL protected).

 In the US, those who took advantage of early bird offers for the Ikon ski pass now have the benefit of Adventure Assurance, allowing next season's pass to roll over to winter 2021/22 with no fee if the COVID-19 outbreak is still raging.
 There's been no slowing of Epic pass sales, though, which are already up 18 percent on the 925,000 sold last year.

-Easyjet, meanwhile, has snagged many an optimist by offering not only cheap flights for this winter, but also, for those who booked early, there was baggage transport for 99p per bag.
-With the sword of Damocies over the airline industry and the prospect of sky high fares as they take off, again, the cheaper flights offered now are understandably tempting even if paying out, currently, to Easyjet may be seem like throwing good money down a glacial crevasse.
+Easyjet, meanwhile, snagged many an optimist by offering not only cheap flights for this winter, but also, for those who booked early, there was baggage transport for 99p per bag.
+With the sword of Damocies over the airline industry and the prospect of sky high fares as they take off, again, the cheaper flights offered were understandably tempting even if paying out, currently, to Easyjet may be seem like throwing good money down a glacial crevasse.

 But where there's financial hope, it has to be said, there's a skier/snowboarder looking forward to the reward of a winter's ski holiday.